The Nexus menu bar contains the following controls:

 - Hotkeys Displays a list of Nexus shortcuts and hot keys.

-- Vicon Product Licensing Displays the Vicon Automated Unified Licensing Tool (VAULT), which enables you to manage your Vicon product licensing.
+- Vicon Product Licensing Displays the Vicon Product Licensing tool, which enables you to manage your Vicon product licensing.